ShortCipher/CodeTools/README.md

 	$ ./clean_space.sh

 ###Notes
-* Scripts only act on .c, .h, and .sh files.
-This can easily be changed.
+* Scripts act on .c, .h, .cpp, .hpp, .cxx, .hxx, and .sh files.
+* This can easily be changed.
 * Scripts scan recursively and act on *ALL* subfolders also!